Please use the menu below to navigate to any article section:

 Again this is something you should look for in a building and pest inspection.

-Funding a basic cosmetic renovation project
+How to finance your renovation: funding a basic cosmetic renovation project

 If you already have equity in your own property, you can take out an investment loan for the whole amount of funding, including the deposit, buying costs and renovation, from your own equity plus the value of the new property.